-First of all, Stand-up is no about reporting progress to any of the Scrum Master nor Product Owner.
-Both of them should be informed about progress of the Sprint work but it does not have to be during that meeting.
+First of all, Daily Scrum is no about reporting progress to any of the Scrum Master nor Product Owner.
+Both of them should be informed about the progress of the Sprint’s work but it does not have to be during that meeting.

 As this meeting is not about reporting, it is not enough that everyone participating at Daily Scrum will answer those “3 magic questions”:

 - What have you completed since the last meeting?